dc2007git/epilepsy12-documentation/docs/development/documentation.md

 ### Material for MkDocs

-On top of the basic features of Markdown, MkDocs and the Material theme adds all the nice website appearance and many additional features for making beautiful documentation sites.
+On top of the basic features of Markdown, MkDocs and the *Material for MkDocs* theme together add all the nice website appearance and many additional features for making beautiful documentation sites.

-A good overview can be had from looking at the [Material for MkDocs Reference section](https://squidfunk.github.io/mkdocs-material/reference/) and from copying existing code in the documentation that does what you need.
+A good overview can be had from looking at the [Material for MkDocs Reference section](https://squidfunk.github.io/mkdocs-material/reference/) and from copying existing code in our documentation that does what you need.

 ### MkDocs